 As this information shows, no one is immune to the possibility of getting migraines.
-However, let’s look at some recent information that points to a reason migraines may occur.
+However, let’s look at some recent information that points to a reason why it may occur.

 More shocking was the fact that these genes show a vascular problem connected to the blood supply.
 This information helps researchers to understand there is a vascular connection to migraines, not just a neurological one as was previously thought.
 This can help scientists as they try to come up with medications to help ward off migraines.

 Finding what works to help migraines is frustrating for both doctors and patients alike.
-Doctors will readily admit finding the right migraine medication for their patients is a shot in the dark.
+Doctors will readily admit finding the right medication for their patients is a shot in the dark.
 What helps one person may not even touch the migraines of another patient.
 This is because migraines are as unique as the person suffering from them.
-It is now known that genetics and environment play a huge role in the onset of migraines.
+It is now known that genetics and environment play a huge role in its onset.
 This all needs to be taken into consideration when suggesting a particular medication.
 Sometimes all the factors at play are not recognized by the prescribing doctor.

 The brainstem is acknowledged by the medical community as the primary component that plays a vital role in the development of migraines.
 The brainstem and the trigeminal nerve are the major pathways for the body to feel pain.
 Brain chemicals, such as serotonin, also can contribute to the regulation of pain.
 All of these are important to take into consideration when looking for a way to care for migraines.

-It makes sense then that migraine triggers differ for each person depending on their make-up.
-One person may have migraines after missing a meal or not getting enough rest while another may experience migraines when the weather changes.
+It makes sense then that triggers differ for each person depending on their make-up.
+One person may have attacks after missing a meal or not getting enough rest while another may experience attacks when the weather changes.